dmorgorg/scs/src/posts/2025-05-20-CyL-Burgos.md

   caption="The plaza in Espinoza de los Monteros.
 My hotel was the white building, slightly right of centre, my bedroom on the top floor."
  />

 <p>I had hoped for a rest day after the previous day's efforts but, being Saturday night, my hotel was fully booked.
-I had booked a hotel a short distance on.
+I booked a hotel a short distance on.
 So, a semi-rest day.</p>
 <p>I woke early but was in no rush so slept some more.
 Then a leisurely breakfast &ndash; tortilla, ham on a slice of bread, and two large caf&eacute;s con leche.
 I finally got on with my ride at about 1:30 pm. </p>
 <Img
   src="/images/2025/05/2025-05-17-134859.jpg"